 You can download the full gradebook or select columns from your Ultra courses.
 However, items with anonymous grading enabled can't be selected and won't be included in the downloaded file.
+Select the Download grades icon in the Gradebook.

 You can export the file in a comma-delimited (CSV) or tab-delimited (XLS) format.
 You choose whether to save the file to your device or the Content Collection.